wuseal/Kotlin-Reflect-Tools-For-JVM/README.md

 # Kotlin-Reflect-Tools-For-JVM

 ## OverView
-This is a tool library for Kotlin to use reflect APIs in Kotlin simply method.It can modify or read the top level private visible property value in Kotlin way.
+This is a tool library for Kotlin to use java reflect APIs in Kotlin simply method.It can modify or read the top level private visible property value in Kotlin way.

  ## Usage
  * Add jcenter repository in your moduel build gradle: